anibesam/e-exam-pagination/README.md

 # e-exam-pagination
-Get Questions and answers form database with pagination using PHP.
+Get Questions and answers form database with pagination using PHP and Javascript.